1) Articles claiming today’s feminism goes beyond equality to [sinful attitudes], and you cannot.

 Biblical gender roles are not one of the basics of the Christian faith.
 For evidence, do not believe me, but go the oldest confessions of Christianity: Gender roles are not in the Nicene Creed or the Apostles’ Creed or the Athanasian Creed.

-I am from the reformed tradition, and we have three long, supposed-to-be-taught-over-months-or-a-year Catechisms on what Christians from the 1500’s and 1600’s thought of as the basics of the Christian faith.
+I grew up in the reformed tradition, and we have three long, old, supposed-to-be-taught-over-months-or-a-year Catechisms.
+They are about the things Christians from the 1500’s and 1600’s thought of as the basics of the Christian faith.
 These even include some topics on which not all believers will agree (and on which, in some cases, even I disagree), like pedobaptism.
 However, even these long catechisms never teaches gender roles.

 You can be a Christian and not believe in gender roles.
 Many Christians, for example Christians for Biblical Equality, could explain from the Bible why they find “Biblical” gender roles decidedly unbiblical.